FAST & RELIABLE SHIPPING TO AU & NZ! 🚚 DESPATCHED WITHIN 24HRS!

 Melatonin is a hormone that regulates your sleep-wake cycle, making it a natural choice for combating jetlag.
 When you travel across time zones, your body's internal clock can become confused, leading to difficulty sleeping and general fatigue.

-Melatonin supplements can help reset your body clock by signaling to your brain that it’s time to sleep, even if your environment suggests otherwise.
+Melatonin supplements can help reset your body clock by signalling to your brain that it's time to sleep, even if your environment suggests otherwise.
 Take a melatonin supplement about 30 minutes before you want to fall asleep to help your body adjust to the new time zone.

-However, it’s essential to use melatonin responsibly.
-While it’s a natural supplement, it’s still a powerful hormone, so consult with a healthcare professional before adding it to your travel routine.
+However, it's essential to use melatonin responsibly.
+While it's a natural supplement, it's still a powerful hormone, so consult with a healthcare professional before adding it to your travel routine.
+For a full breakdown of melatonin and other effective ingredients, read our guide to jetlag tablet ingredients.

 Need a reliable melatonin supplement?
-Try Jet-Ease, a natural option that’s perfect for Australian travellers.
+Try Jet-Ease — a natural option that's perfect for Australian travellers.

 Eat Right, Sleep Tight: Foods That Help Fight Jetlag Naturally